What is a sitemap for a website?

 Chapter 2

-A sitemap makes your site people-centric by helping you build a user-friendly experience for visitors.
+Jumping off from our sitemap definition, a sitemap makes your website people-centric by helping you build a user-friendly experience for visitors.
 Creating a visual sitemap in the form of an organized list or flow chart diagram clearly and cleanly shows you the connections between web pages, web page trees and website content.

 Chapter 3